Stephen Fitzpatrick: Formula One

-Fitzpatrick, a self-described lifelong Formula One enthusiast, became owner of and a major investor in the Manor Marussia Formula One team in 2015, taking over after the collapse of the team's previous parent company.
-Partnering with former Sainsbury's executive Justin King, who joined as interim chairman but did not directly invest in the team, Fitzpatrick contributed £30 million in personal funds to Manor Marussia and re-built the team run by Graeme Lowdon and John Booth after some of its assets had been auctioned off to repay the debts.
-On 6 January 2017 it was reported that Manor Racing had entered administration, and were on the verge of collapsing.
-On 27 January 2017, the team collapsed after administrators failed to secure a sale of the business.
+Fitzpatrick, a self-described lifelong Formula One enthusiast, became owner of and a major investor in the Marussia F1 team in February 2015, taking over after the collapse of the team's previous parent company.
+Partnering with former Sainsbury's executive Justin King, who joined as interim chairman but did not directly invest in the team, Fitzpatrick contributed £30 million in personal funds to re-build the team – run by Graeme Lowdon and John Booth – after some of its assets had been auctioned off to repay debts.

+The team competed in the 2015 season, ending in last position (10th) in the constructors' championship.
+Lowdon and Booth left at the end of the season.
+The team's name was changed to Manor Racing MRT for the 2016 season, finishing in last position (11th).
+The team collapsed in the early months of 2017, ending Fitzpatrick's involvement in Formula One team ownership.

 Personal life

 In 2015, he lived in the Cotswolds with his wife Sophy and their three children.
+They have since separated and divorced.
 In 2021, the Sunday Times Rich List estimated his net worth at £675 million.